-This Report is published on the Council's website and is circulated in hard copy to each of the employer organisations in the Fund.
+This Report is published on the Council's website and is circulated to each of the employer organisations in the Fund.
 If you would like a hard copy of this Report please contact us via the details given at the end of this section.